7. Multiplicative Functionals#

 A simple calculation shows that \(R_1^{\infty}\) satisfies the following equilibrium pricing restriction on a one-period return:

-Within the [Kazemi, 1992] setup, \(R_1^\infty\) equals the one-period stochastic factor.
-Let \(Y_1\) be a vector of asset payoffs and \(Q_0\) is a vector of corresponding prices.
-Then
+In a model without a martingale component, [Kazemi, 1992] observed that the inverse of this holding-period return is the one-period stochastic discount factor.
+Within the [Kazemi, 1992] setup, \((R_1^\infty)^{-1}\) equals the one-period stochastic factor.
+Let \(Y_1\) be a vector of asset payoffs and \(Q_0\) be the corresponding vector of prices.
+Then standard asset pricing theory implies the conditional moments restriction

 In practice, we have only have bond data with a finite payoff horizon, whereas the characterizations [Kazemi, 1992] and [Alvarez and Jermann, 2005] use bond prices with a limiting payoff horizon.
 Empirical implementations using such characterizations assume that the observed term structure data have a sufficiently long duration component to provide plausible proxy for the limiting counterpart.

-7.8.
+7.8.1.
 Long-term risk-return tradeoff for cash flows#

 Following [Hansen and Scheinkman, 2009] and [Hansen et al., 2008], we consider the valuation of stochastic cash flows, \(G\), that are multiplicative functionals.
 Such cash flows are determinants of prices of both equities and bonds.

+where we have normalized \(S_0 = 1\).
 Note that as a special case, the cash-flow return on a unit date \(t\) cash-flow is:

 Define the proportional risk premium on the initial cash-flow return as the ratio of the expected return divided by the riskless counterpart for the same horizon.
 Taking logarithms and adjusting for the time horizon gives: